 Ben Vorlich’s neighbour, Stuc a’Chroin looks very similar from a distance but closer up it presents more of a challenge.
 The two Munros are usually bagged as a brace, with the climb to the summit of Ben Vorlich being followed by a dip to the bealach, or mountain pass, and then a difficult and rocky ascent to the summit of Stuc a’Chroin.

 It really takes a whole day to bag one of these Munros and you should take advice to ensure that you are prepared for all kinds of weather and have enough provisions for the expedition.
 As we head into late summer and the early autumn it’s a great time to head out, before the more treacherous winter conditions approach.
-And if you hurry, you can take advantage of our summer offer, with 15% off weekend and midweek breaks in August.

 Don’t forget the Corbetts